 If you have already used all or part of your GCT allowance for the year, consider delaying the sale until the next tax year so you can make use of your full allowance.

 2. Consider joint ownership with a spouse

-If the property is jointly owned by you and your spouse, you can combine your personal allowances - giving a total allowance of £24,600.
+If you and your spouse jointly own the property, you can combine your tax-free allowances - giving a total allowance of £24,600.
 If your spouse is in a lower tax band than you, this could also help cut the final bill.

-If you are the sole owner of the property, you could consider transferring all or part of the property to your spouse, this will to reduce your CGT liability when you come to sell.
+If you are the sole owner of the property, you could consider transferring all or part of the property to your spouse allowing you to reduce your CGT liability when you come to sell.